James Boiling

 After a successful 1992 season, in which he took 45 first-class wickets including match figures of 10 for 203 against Gloucestershire, Boiling toured with the England A team to Australia.
 Although he played second fiddle to Peter Such, he took 3 for 93 against Tasmania, including Ricky Ponting for a duck.
 His 3 for 19 against Northern Territories included the wicket of Matthew Hayden.
 He was unlucky to have his toe broken whilst batting at the MCG against an Australian Academy XI, which effectively ended his chances of international selection.
 However, Boiling enjoyed a successful one-day season in 1993, taking 25 wickets in the 50 over AXA League and in 1994 helped to propel Surrey to the semi-finals of both the NatWest trophy and Benson and Hedges Cup.
 However, this was to prove his final year in the side, as he signed to Durham in time for 1995.

 During 1995, Boiling hit his highest first-class score of 69 against a West Indies attack which featured Ian Bishop and Ottis Gibson and took two five-wicket hauls, the second of which (5 for 73) helped to win the game against Nottinghamshire.
 Boiling played with decreasing regularity during the 1996 and 1997 seasons, although he remained in the Limited Overs side until the 1998 season, which was his last.

-Boiling will be remembered as a successful one-day bowler but he was not quite a big enough spinner of the ball to make a real impact on the batsman-friendly surfaces at the Oval or the seamer's pitches in the North East.
-A fine gully fielder, Boiling was a useful lower-order batsman who was a regular night-watchman.
+Boiling will be remembered as a successful one-day bowler and a fine gully fielder.
+He was also a useful lower-order batsman who was a regular night-watchman.
 In this role he played probably his finest innings, of 62, against a Derbyshire attack including Devon Malcolm and Phillip DeFreitas.
 A partnership of 204 for the third wicket with Jonathan Lewis was instrumental in securing victory.